 Measles is spread through the air when an infected person sneezes or coughs.
 A person will start being contagious four days before a rash appears.
 They will stop being contagious four days after the rash appears.

 The virus remains active and contagious on surfaces for up to two hours.

-Symptoms usually appear 10-12 days after exposure to an infected person; symptoms may start as early as 7 days or as late as 21 days after exposure.
+Symptoms usually appear 10 to 12 days after exposure to the virus.
+In some cases, symptoms may start as early as seven days or as late as 21 days.

-For more information on where your child can be vaccinated, call 311.
+For information on where you or your child can get vaccinated, call 311.

 Most people who receive the MMR vaccine do not have any side effects.
 Some people experience mild side effects, such as fever, mild rash or swelling.
 Severe problems are very rare.

 Vaccine ingredients do not cause autism.
 Since 2003, there have been nine CDC-funded or conducted studies that have found no link between thimerosal-containing vaccines and autism spectrum disorder (ASD), as well as no link between the MMR vaccine and ASD in children.

 There is no specific medicine to treat the measles virus.
 Most of the time, people with measles will get better on their own.
 Treatment may be given for the symptoms of the virus.